AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 The notebook performs the following steps:

-1. **Generates a random directed graph** with one root strongly connected component.
+1. **Generates a random digraph** with one root strongly connected component.
 2. **Assigns coupling strengths** to the graph using the proposed graph-theoretic rule.
 3. **Defines the Lorenz oscillator** as the system dynamics.
 4. **Simulates the full coupled system** using numerical ODE integration.